-We want to do our part to try to help our neighbors find loving homes for the pets they can no longer keep.
+We want to do our part to try to help our friends and neighbors find loving homes for the pets they can no longer keep.
 All funds given to this ministry will go to the care of domestic pets.

 Please consider helping Rev. Holly McClure in this same effort in Georgia!
 Her ministry also centers around working with animals, finding homes for unwanted pets, and teaching children to consider the feelings of animals

-Bishop Cait Finnegan, OMC
+Bishop.
+Cait Finnegan, OMC

 The Celtic Christian Church

 You can donate through PayPal and use a credit card or a PayPal account.